1908 Manila's 1st Philippine Assembly district special elections: Second election

-The Nacionalistas have nominated José Turiano Santiago for the vacant seat on July 6.
+The Nacionalistas have nominated José Turiano Santiago, a former Nueva Ecija delegate to the Malolos Congress, for the vacant seat on July 6.
 Meanwhile, Lukban contested the seat anew; Gómez, for his part, is contesting a seat at the newly provided Municipal Board of Manila.
 A clash between their supporters occurred at Calle Azcarraga at the eve of the election on August 11.
 Lukban's supporters, being led by Lope K. Santos, were first harassed by Gómez supporters, which later led to a full-blown riot.
 After the fight was dispersed, the Gómez supporters had a meeting at Calle Acuña, guarded by the police.

 Results

 While Lukban won the assembly seat, Gómez lost the municipal board election to Ramon Diokno.
 Commissioner Rafael Palma, who was surprised of Gómez's defeat, attributed it to Gómez's attacks against Osmeňa, which reduced his popularity with the masses.
 A Manila Times editorial emphasized the victories of the Liga Popular Nacional against the regular Nacionalista Party; the latter was seen as being dominated by aristocrats, who are mostly mestizos.
 The election results were announced at the junction of the Puente de España and Escolta Street in Binondo, on a screen set up in front of the La Extremeña Building.

 Later that year, Diokno renounced his claims from the seat amidst the electoral protest filed by Gómez.
 Gómez later reclaimed his old assembly seat in 1909, when he won on a successful electoral protest against Lukban.
 Lukban later on became Mayor of Manila.